top of page

 Climate Change is Stoppable

-Of course, the issue of climate change needs to be addressed by every inhabitant on this planet.
-Unfortunately, many of us are not taking it very seriously, especially in the least impacted regions.
-Although it might sound like a primary lesson, it still needs to be reminded.
-So, this is how it goes; Earth and its ecosystem are interconnected, and every living creature's existence depends on it.
-So, if you believe that melting glaciers in Polar regions is not your problem being situated in the tropics, you are wrong.
-Eventually, the consequences will be felt globally.
-We must prevent ourselves from the coming disasters before it's too late, even if we can't foresee them today.
-Consider it obligatory to seek ways that are less harmful towards Nature, think actively, be more vocal about this matter.
-Remember, our actions will either save humanity or be its death.
-For those, who have no idea what I am babbling about, I would highly recommend watching "Ice on fire" or "Before the Flood."
+In essence, tackling climate change is a responsibility for every inhabitant of this planet.
+Unfortunately, many of us do not take it seriously, especially in regions less directly impacted by its effects.
+While this may sound elementary, it still bears repeating: Earth and its ecosystems are interconnected, and every living creature depends on them for survival.
+If you think that melting glaciers in polar regions don’t affect you because you live in the tropics, you’re mistaken.
+Sooner or later, the consequences will be felt globally.
+We must act now to prevent future disasters, even if we can't foresee all of them today.
+It is imperative to seek ways to minimize our harm to nature, think critically, and be more vocal about these issues.
+Remember, our actions will either save humanity or lead to its downfall.
+For those who are unfamiliar with the urgency of the situation, I highly recommend watching documentaries like "Ice on Fire" or "Before the Flood".

-Well let me explain, my concern for climate change grew out of my experience as a mother, which got flared by a single photograph of Mama polar bear holding her cub close and drifting on a thin sheet of ice in the midst of the sea.
-It had a profound impact on me emotionally; the visual impact of one single shot led me to imagine myself with my baby in that situation.
-Suddenly a thought struck me and pierced in my conscious that may be unknowingly or indirectly; I have contributed to their suffering.
+The truth is, climate change should concern everyone, regardless of their geographic location, status, or occupation.
+My concern stems from my role as a mother, and it was ignited by a single photograph of a polar bear mother holding her cub while drifting on a fragile sheet of ice in the middle of the sea.
+This image had a profound emotional impact on me.
+As I saw it, I imagined myself with my child in the same situation.
+A painful thought struck me: perhaps, unknowingly or indirectly, I have contributed to their suffering.

-Below is the first painting that I have made in response to the photograph of Mama and baby polar bear.
+Below is the first painting I created to advocate for this cause in response to that poignant photograph of the polar bear mother and her cub.

 bottom of page